steve-burton/cider-site/README.md

 ### By **Steve Burton**

 ### Specifications
-This is a project to create a web application XXX.
+This is a project to create a cider-maker's community blog.

 ## Setup/Installation Requirements